 USE OF FUNDS

 Applicants may request a stipend of up to $1,200 for implementation of activities connected to their proposed project.
-Stipends may be used to procure goods and services in the U.S. and/or Russia between August 1, 2020 and November 30, 2020.
+Stipends may be used to procure goods and services in the U.S. and/or Russia between May 1, 2021 and August 30, 2021.
 Use of stipend funds must be consistent with the applicant’s proposed budget.

 Independent professionals may supplement EF funds with additional resources (i.e. cost-share) to implement projects.
 All non-EF supplemental funding must be reflected in the applicant’s proposed budget.

-While abroad, independent professionals must be affiliated with a thematically-relevant host organization** that will serve as a venue for in-person professional collaboration.
+During the implementation of their projects, independent professionals must be affiliated with a thematically-relevant host organization** that would be willing to work with fellows during both virtual and in-person exchange phases.
 Host organizations are expected to provide organizational support in connection with the participants’ planned project activities.
-These support duties may include, but are not limited to, facilitating activities and site visits, arranging workspace and relevant materials, and providing professional networking opportunities.
+These support duties may include, but are not limited to, facilitating virtual exchange sessions and arranging meetings with professionals from the host country, arranging workspace and relevant materials, and providing professional networking opportunities.

 In developing their project, candidates are expected to establish their own connections with appropriate host organization(s)*** and conceptualize how they will be incorporated into the proposed project.
 Application materials must include a letter of support from each host organization that reflects their willingness to serve as a base for the duration of the candidate’s stay abroad.
 Candidates must also demonstrate how their involvement with this particular organization will contribute to the realization of their proposed projects and to development of new skills and knowledge.
 Independent professionals will be expected to continue relations with their host organization(s) upon return to their home countries.